 Issue 2: Changing Security Concerns and Vulnerabilities

-A company may be obligated to maintain security standards for all components of their IT infrastructure including the Archive System.
+A company may be obligated to maintain security standards for all components of its IT infrastructure including the Archive System.
 Even though not in production, the data on the Archive System may still fall under regulatory requirements.
 Without knowledge about the Archive System and its specifics, a company may not even know the Archive System does not meet its regulatory requirements.
 Examples: non-encrypted communications – Telnet, NS/VT, FTP, non-encrypted socket application.

 Security considerations needing support: